Royalty Fees Benefit the Franchisor and Franchisee

 Franchise Due Diligence

-Before investing in a franchise business, it is vital to do your due diligence and speak with franchisees in the field.
+Now that you know “what are royalties” and “what is a royalty,” there are other ways to do due diligence before investing in a franchise business.
 Speaking with franchisees who have experience owning and operating a business is a great way to determine whether or not a brand is right for you.
 Before speaking with franchisees, prepare a list of questions.
 Here are some examples:

 - Is running this business what you expected?